andrewt3000/MachineLearning/transformer.md

 **Mixture of experts (MoE)** is an llm architecture where the FFN in each block is replaced by multiple expert FFNs plus a router that sends each token to the top-k experts.

+### LLM Training Pipeline
+LLMs are trained in stages.
+- **Pretraining** uses self-supervised next-token prediction on a massive text corpus to produce a base model with broad knowledge but no assistant behavior.
+- **SFT** (supervised fine-tuning) then trains on curated prompt → response demonstrations, teaching the base model to follow instructions and respond in an assistant format.
+- **Preference optimization** aligns the model with human preferences using ranked response pairs, either via **RLHF** (a learned reward model plus reinforcement learning, typically PPO) or **DPO** (a direct classification-style loss on preference pairs that skips the reward model and RL loop entirely).

 ### Prompting
 A **System prompt** is instructions given to an llm before the user input.
 It sets the model's context, instructions and constraints.

 **Adversarial prompting** is the practice of intentionally crafting inputs to trick, manipulate, or test Large Language Models (LLMs) into behaving outside their intended parameters.

 **Chain of thought** (CoT) prompting is a technique that instructs large language models to "show their work" before giving an answer.
 By breaking complex problems down into small, logical steps, the AI mimics human reasoning.

 ## Academic history
 - 2017 transformer paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/)